sebastianfeldmann/phpbu-google-drive/README.md

 With this cli script you can create a Google Drive access token file that is required by PHPBU to sync your files to Google Drive.

+Also it lists the names and IDs of your Google Drive files and directories.
+The ID of the directory where you want to store your backups is needed for your phpbu configuration.

 All you need is a Google api client json credential file that you can easily generate online in you Google account settings.